 - Ocular Gushers: SwaySway and Buhdeuce in "Adventures in Big Baby Bun Sitting" when Trippa-B gets arrested.

 - Oh, No...
 Not Again!: In "Crumbskull" when the Rocket Van is falling out of the sky:Ketta: "Well, looks like the guys are plummeting to their doom...again."

-- Phlebotinum-Induced Stupidity: In "Crumbskull" SwaySway and Buhdeuce accidentally give Ketta a type of bread that causes this.
+- Phlebotinum-Induced Stupidity: In "Crumbskull" SwaySway Buhdeuce accidentally gives Ketta a type of bread that causes this.

 - Plot-Relevant Age-Up:

-- In "Adventures in Big Baby Bun Sitting", Big Baby Buns ages into a teenager almost immediately after he's left in the Breadwinners' care and rechristens himself as Trippa-B. By the end of the episode, he's now a young adult and rechristens himself Big Bartholomew Buns.
+- In "Adventures in Big Baby Bun Sitting", Big Baby Buns ages into a teenager almost immediately after he's left in the Breadwinners' care and rechristens himself Trippa-B. By the end of the episode, he's now a young adult and rechristens himself Big Bartholomew Buns.

-- Rage Breaking Point: In "Kettastrophe" what finally causes SwaySway to get fed up with Ketta upgrading everything in the Swamp Pad is hearing that she deleted the high scores on his arcade game, which took ten years for him to build.
-He proceeds to hulk out and destroy the cabinet in a rage.
+- Rage Breaking Point: In "Kettastrophe", what finally causes SwaySway to get fed up with Ketta upgrading everything in the Swamp Pad is hearing that she deleted the high scores on his arcade game, which took ten years for him to build.
+He proceeds to hulk out and destroys the cabinet in a rage.

 - Ridiculously Cute Critter: Jelly, the Breadwinners' pet frog, who happens to act like a dog.

 - Rise of Zitboy: In "Bad Zituation", SwaySway is dismayed when he gets a very prominent blemish on his face.
 Even when no one notices it, he still considers it bad enough to exile himself to Monster Island.